PyChina/weekly/content/Issue/issue-367.md

     + GABRIELE TORNETTA
     + • Shared by Gabriele Tornetta

-This post discusses some of the current profiling tools and techniques for Python apps: “The official documentation has a whole section on the subject, but we shall go beyond that and have a look at some alternative solutions, especially in the area of sampling profilers.”
+This post discusses some of the current profiling tools and techniques for Python apps: "The official documentation has a whole section on the subject, but we shall go beyond that and have a look at some alternative solutions, especially in the area of sampling profilers."
 Nice read!

 (`是也乎:`